ShubhankarD/audio-transcription-automation/README.md

 ## Installation

 1. Install the required Python packages:

     ```bash
-    pip install whisper pydub
+    pip install -r requirements.txt
     ```

 2. Ensure that `ffmpeg` is installed and available in your system's PATH.

     - For macOS, you can install it using Homebrew:

         ```bash
         brew install ffmpeg
         ```

     - For Debian-based Linux distributions:

         ```bash
         sudo apt update